Francovich

 Scholarly Work:

 Francovich, C. (2013).
-Developing Proprioceptive Body Awareness in a Dialogue Circle.
-The International Journal of Interdisciplinary Social and Community Studies, 7(1).
+Developing Proprioceptive Body Awareness in a Dialogue Circle The International Journal of Interdisciplinary Social and Community Studies, 7(1).
 13-23.

-Smith, CS., Hill, W., Francovich, C., Morris, M., Langlois-Winkle, F., Caverzagie, K., & Iobst.
+Smith, CS., Hill, W., Francovich, C., Morris, M., Langlois-Winkle, F., Caverzagie, K., & Lobst.
 W. (2011).
 Developing a Cultural Consensus Analysis Based on the Internal Medicine Milestones (M-CCA) Journal of Graduate Medical Education.
 Vol. 3, No. 2. pp. 246-248

 Francovich, C. (2010) An Interpretation of the Continuous Adaptation of the Self/Environment Process.
 International Journal of Interdisciplinary Social Science, 6(3), 307-322.